Kellyanne Conway Looks ‘Familiar’ On Her Knees, Dem. Congressman Says

 “Since some people have interpreted my joke to mean something that it didn’t I think it is important to clarify what I meant.
 Last night was night of levity.
 Where I grew up saying that someone is looking or acting ‘familiar’ simply means that they are behaving too comfortably.
 I decided to use that joke due to the large social media backlash over her inappropriate posture considering there were more than 60 HBCU presidents in the room.”

-Kellyanne Conway suggested to The Daily Caller that Rep. Richmond’s joke would have ignited a firestorm in the media if she was a pro-abortion liberal.
+Kellyanne Conway suggested to the Daily Caller that Rep. Richmond’s joke would have ignited a firestorm in the media if she was a pro-abortion liberal.
 She added that Richmond’s clarification contains no apology.

 Richmond’s joke prompted a fair amount of Twitter condemnation even from Trump administration foes, but nothing compared to the initial Conway controversy about proper office decorum.